 Setting adapted laws and frameworks that converge with the basic principles of inclusive information society.

-International Structures and organization should play a central role in the follow up and evaluation of achievements.
+International Structures and organization should play a central role in the follow up and evaluation of achievements, taking into consideration the multistakholderism principle.

 Encouraging and maintaining of open standards and open innovation in the ICT sector and the internet.